 When it comes to hiring, there is a lot of focus on hard skills.
 These are the measurable and specific skills required to do a job.
 However, employers should also pay attention to soft skills.

-Soft skills are the personal attributes and traits that influence a person’s behavior at work and that person’s natural potential to do specific tasks well.
+Soft skills are the personal attributes and traits that influence a person’s behaviour at work and that person’s natural potential to do specific tasks well.
 Every job and every company culture requires a different set of soft skills.

 | >>> Read more: Culture-based Recruiting: Why is it the best approach?